AndyyAD/Hot-air-balloon-button/README.md

 # Peacock-animated-button
-This is a button hover effect of a peacock using HTML, CSS and JavaScript
+This is a button hover effect of a peacock using HTML, CSS and JavaScript.

 When you hover over the button the peacock will spread its feathers and will lift its head majistically, showing his beautiful appearance to all.
 Beautiful animation right.